Mr-VincentW/PhotoShow/docs/README.md

 - **Whitelist Mode:** Disable PhotoShow globally, then enable per site with its popup toggle.
 - **Viewer Trigger:** Require an assist key press to show the viewer.
 - **Thumbnail Types** & **Viewer Exceptions:** Control which thumbnails trigger the viewer.
-- **Viewer Location:** Default is beside the thumbnail, but you can allow fullscreen by choosing `centre`.
+- **Viewer Positions:** Default is beside the thumbnail, but you can allow fullscreen by choosing `center`.
 - **Image Info Display:** Show captions, dimensions, formats, or file sizes.
-- **New Tab Opening Behaviour:** Choose whether new image tabs open in the foreground or background.
+- **New Tab Opening Behavior:** Choose whether new image tabs open in the foreground or background.
 - **Transition Animation:** Smooth animations, or reduce/disable them.
 - **Keyboard Shortcuts:** Enable/disable specific shortcuts.
 - **Image Download:** Customise filenames with placeholders (e.g. `my images/<H>/<I>`).